The Capital Jewish Museum arrived late for a city like Washington.

 The strongest museums do more than preserve objects.
 They reorganize attention.

 The Capital Jewish Museum asks Washington to see Jewish life not as a decorative minority thread but as part of the city's central civic fabric.
 It treats local Jewish history as worthy of a prime institutional home.
-And it insists that Jewish presence in America is not only a story of worship or private culture; it is also a story of streets, elections, storefronts, social movements, neighborhoods, embassies, and public argument.
+And it insists that Jewish presence in America is a story of worship, private culture, streets, elections, storefronts, social movements, neighborhoods, embassies, and public argument.

 That makes the museum a cultural institution and a civic one.